-Unfortunately, having an individual write a “hot check” is a common occurrence.
+Unfortunately, having an individual write a “hot check” is a common occurrence and is also known as theft by check.
 Many times, the individual who writes the check is fully aware that he or she does not have sufficient funds to cover the amount on the check.
 However, on some occasions, it is an honest mistake.

 Theft by Check Lawyer in Dallas